ProAccess/place-image/readme.md

 <a name="using-wrapfig"></a>

-## Image wrapping in latex/pdf documents
+## Image wrapping issues in latex/pdf documents

-There are some known issues when floating images (with text wrap) for pdf and latex documents that can elicit every disease known to medical science.
+There are some known issues when floating images (with text wrap) for pdf and latex documents that may elicit every disease known to medical science.
 Ensure you review the caveats and hints below if you plan to output to pdf/latex.